WolvenKit/Cyberpunk-Blender-add-on/README.md

 2) [Import the `.ent.json`](https://wiki.redmodding.org/cyberpunk-2077-modding/for-mod-creators/modding-tools/wolvenkit-blender-io-suite/wkit-blender-plugin-import-export#importing-into-blender-2) from the menu (**File \ Import \ Cyberpunk Entity**).

-> Hint: You can enter the appearance you want in the import options, this requires the appearanceName from the entity appearances info.
+> Hint: You can select the appearance you want in the import options, default will provide whatever the default in game is (including random).
 Enter ALL for all appearances.

 ## Streaming Sector Import